webfolder/siqueira.tech/_drafts/kw/kw-basic.md

 kernel developers by automating some of their daily tasks. `kw` currently
 support:

-1. Handle kernel code style;
+1. Handle kernel code style and maintainers;
-2. Handle Kernel maintainers;
-3. Manage `.config` files;
+2. Manage `.config` files;
-4. Support with ssh command;
+3. Support with ssh command;
-5. Manage build;
+4. Build management;
-6. Operate deploys of new kernel or module version;
+5. Operate deploys of new kernel or module version;
-7. Handle QEMU virtual machine.
+6. Handle QEMU virtual machine;
+7. Generate usage statistics;
+8. Support basic drm features.

 We have plans to add other functionalities, for example, we want to add support for maintainers tasks (inspired by `dim`).
 Additionally, if our community